Ashath19/Academic-Performance-Sheets/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions or find any bugs.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the Streamlit community for their valuable resources and support.
-- Special thanks to [Your Name] for project guidance and mentorship.
+- Special thanks to Mrs. Veena Bhat for project guidance and mentorship.